Construction of the Goolwa Secondary College redevelopment is complete.

 Getting to the school

-Subject to new enrolments, school bus services will likely be arranged by the department’s Transport Services Unit for Year 7 and 8 students who reside in the Middleton, Hindmarsh Island and Currency Creek districts.
+The Department’s Transport Services Unit provides 2 bus services for Year 7 and 8 students who reside 5 kilometres or more from Goolwa Secondary College and who live within the catchment areas of Middleton, Hindmarsh Island and Currency Creek districts.

 If you plan to drive to the school, car parking will be provided at Goolwa Secondary College in line with departmental policy and Australian Standards.